Ha0Tang/SelectionGAN/README.md

 - Sharpness Difference: [SD](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/evaluation/compute_ssim_psnr_sharpness.lua), need install `Lua`

+We also provide image IDs used in our paper [here]() for further comparsion.

 ### Citation
 If you use this code for your research, please cite our papers.
 ```